Make this Concord Grape Jam recipe when fresh grapes are in season. A hint of vanilla gives the preserves a special flavor.

 - Put a small plate or bowl in the freezer to chill while you prepare the jam.
 You'll use this to test if the jam is gelled.

-- Separate the grape skins from the pulp, reserving both.
-In a food processor or blender, pulse the grape skins with the water until you have a chunky puree.
-Simmer the grape skins in a small saucepan while preparing the pulp.
+- Separate the skins from the pulp from 7 cups fresh concord grapes, reserving both.
+In a food processor or blender, pulse the grape skins with 4 oz water until you have a chunky puree.

-- In a separate pan, cook the pulp with the vanilla bean over medium heat until soft, about 10-15 minutes, stirring frequently.
-Run the grape pulp through a food mill or strainer to remove the seeds
+- In a large pan, cook the pulp ¼ vanilla bean over medium heat until soft, about 10-15 minutes, stirring frequently.
+Remover the vanilla bean pod and run the grape pulp through a food mill or strainer to remove the seeds

 - Scrape the the seeds from vanilla bean and add them to the pulp.
-Combine the strained pulp with the skins and the sugar in a large saucepan.
+Combine the strained pulp with the skins and 2 ½ lbs granulated sugar in a large saucepan.
 Bring the mixture to a boil and cook about 15-20 minutes until it begins to thicken.